As an important cultural centre the Wörthersee region had ist peak time during the mid 19th century to the 1930s.

 – the motet “Warum ist das Licht gegeben den Mühseligen?”

 – five out of eight piano pieces op.
 76

 – the new series of the “Hungarian dances”

 – the capriccio in h-minor

 – songs (“Lieder”)

 The “Weißes Rössl” was his favourite country inn in Pörtschach.
 He enjoyed it tremendously when his friends entertained him with Carinthian songs.
 His first summer was spent at “Schloss Leonstain” and the following two summers he rented the first floor of the “Krainerhäusel” by the lake.
-Both buildings are still in existence.

 The Johannes-Brahms-Society Pörtschach aims at reviving the cultural identity of the Wörtersee region by going back to its historical roots.
 The ideal way to achieve this and to re-instate Pörtschach as an international cultural centre is the yearly event of the International Johannes Brahms Competition.